vectara/vectara-docs/www/docs/api-reference/admin-apis/corpus/read-corpus.md

 ---
 id: read-corpus
-title: Read Corpus API Definition
+title: Get Corpus Metadata API Definition
-sidebar_label: Read Corpus API Definition
+sidebar_label: Get Corpus Metadata API Definition
 ---

 import {Config} from '@site/docs/definitions.md';
 import {vars} from '@site/static/variables.json';

-The Read Corpus API lets you view detailed information about corpora within your account.
-It enables you to view different aspects about the corpus including basic information like the ID, name, whether it is enabled or disabled, and other metadata.
-You can also view the corpus size, associated API keys, custom dimensions, and filter attributes.
+The Get Corpus Metadata API lets you view metadata about a specific corpus.
+This is useful for getting information about a corpus without performing a search.

 This capability helps administrators understand the access control details and monitor the size of corpora to understand information like the amount of quota